muratk5n/thirdwave/en/README.md

 ---

-Hypersonics on the other hand, are a big problem.
+Hypersonics can be a big problem for ships..
 I dont think a swarm of HS can be stopped, they could potentially take out an aircraft carrier if attacker knows where they are.
 With high-res satellite imaging that too could be possible.

 ---